Respiratory syncytial virus: Supportive care

 Treatment for RSV infection is focused primarily on supportive care.
 This may include monitoring a patient's breathing or using suction to remove secretions from the upper airway.
-Supplemental oxygen may also be delivered though a nasal cannula or face mask in order to improve airflow.
+Supplemental oxygen may also be delivered through a nasal cannula or face mask in order to improve airflow.
 In severe cases of respiratory failure, intubation and mechanical ventilation may be required to support breathing.
 If signs of dehydration are present, fluids may also be given orally or through an IV.

-Additional supportive treatments have been investigated specifically in infants hospitalized with RSV bronchiolitis.
-These include the following:
+Additional supportive treatments have been investigated in infants hospitalized with RSV bronchiolitis.
+These include: